sriaaasri/AWS-CICD-Pipeline/README.md

 **Logs**
 * Group name: /aws/codebuild/"project-name"

 #### Important: Before executing codebuild , make sure your place a buildspec.yml file in project root location.
-A sample file which i used is present above . please download it and feel free to customize according to your requirements.
+A sample buildspec.yml file  and scripts folder which i used in my project is present in this repo . please download it and feel free to customize according to your requirements.

 <img src="diagrams/codebuild.png">